 “Well, I told them something that changed the world for them, and it got them killed.”

 Sirhan pushed off my shoulder and flapped his way to the limb beside Kinsey.
+Lincoln and Mukki were leaning in.
 I had an audience for my confession.

 “The argument I made, the knowledge, changed things for those men.”